Siew22/Sarawak-SAR-Risk-Explorer/README.md

     *   **Predictive Insight:** Fuses this vulnerability index with a 7-day weather forecast to generate a forward-looking, actionable risk level (Low, Medium, High).

 *   **🌲 Deforestation "Then vs. Now" Watch:**
     *   **Zero-Input Intelligence:** Users no longer need to know *when* deforestation occurred.
-Our backend **intelligently compares** the last 3 months of satellite data against a historical baseline from the previous year.
+Our backend **intelligently compares** the last 3 months of satellite data against a historical baseline from the previous year to automatically detect recent deforestation.
     *   **Multi-Source Validation:** The algorithm confirms deforestation by detecting a drop in **both** SAR backscatter (indicating a change in surface roughness) and optical NDVI (indicating a loss of vegetation health), significantly reducing false positives.

 #### 🧠 Explainable AI (XAI) Engine
-We believe that data without explanation is just noise.
-Our XAI engine provides:
-*   **Clear Narratives:** Every analysis is accompanied by a structured report with a clear title, confidence level, and a plain-language summary.
+We don't just show data; we tell its story.
+Every analysis is accompanied by a clear, evidence-based report that explains *why* a conclusion was reached, detailing the SAR, optical, and meteorological drivers.
-*   **Evidence-Based Reasoning:** The report breaks down *why* a conclusion was reached, citing specific evidence from SAR data, weather forecasts, and historical datasets.

-#### 🎨 Immersive UI/UX Inspired by Windy.com
+#### 🎨 Immersive UI/UX inspired by Windy.com
 *   **Map as Interface:** A full-screen, dark-themed map is the heart of the application.
 *   **Dynamic Data Layers:** A professional, always-visible right-side panel allows users to instantly toggle between multiple global data layers:
     *   **Live Weather Radar** (from RainViewer)